NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M14-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry Portal**: The portal provides a user-friendly interface for managing AI models and resources.
+1. **Microsoft Foundry Portal**: The portal provides a user-friendly interface for managing AI models and resources.
 It allows users to deploy, configure, and monitor generative AI models.

-2. **AI Hub**: An organizational structure within Azure AI Foundry.
+2. **AI Hub**: An organizational structure within Microsoft Foundry.
 It enables you to manage and track multiple projects and related resources, keeping your AI work organized.

-3. **GPT-4o Model**: A generative language model deployed in Azure AI Foundry to produce text.
+3. **GPT-4o Model**: A generative language model deployed in Microsoft Foundry to produce text.
 You can customize it and apply content filters to ensure outputs are ethical and adhere to guidelines.

 4. **Content Filters**: These filters help monitor and control the output of generative AI models.
 Filters can be set for different levels of severity (safe, low, medium, high) for categories like hate speech, sexual content, violence, and self-harm.